 Wednesday, January 17, 2018

-I haven't cooked a meal in almost a year, so mornings I take breakfast downstairs at the Mexican restaurant.
+I haven't cooked a meal in almost a year.
+Initially the string of surgeries that followed the crash left me too weakened to do much more than pour a bowl of cereal and even then I had to buy milk by the quart instead of the heavier gallon.
+I was mortified by my sudden frailty.
+Now I've just fallen into a pattern of letting others do for me what I previously did for myself; so most mornings I take breakfast downstairs at the Mexican restaurant built into the front-facing corner of our building.
 If the weather is decent I'll sit outside on the patio, adjacent to Houston Street.
-I prefer the tables by the iron rail that border the sidewalk.
-A daily stream of strangers pass, and if I was so inclined I could stick out a hand and grab one.
+I prefer to take one of the handful of tables that line the iron rail bordering the sidewalk.
+Daily a stream of strangers pass and, if so inclined, I could stick out a hand and grab one.

-Instead, one grabbed me.
-I had just placed my food order with Mary Mary and was half reading the newspaper, half drinking my first cup of coffee, when a street fellow just pulled out the chair across from mine and stood there gawking at me, presumably waiting for permission to sit.
-I looked at him from over the newspaper and nodded in affirmation.
+Yesterday, as it happened, one grabbed me.
+I had just placed my food order with Mary Mary and was half reading the newspaper, half drinking my first cup of coffee, when a street fellow just pulled out the chair across from mine and stood there gawking at me.
+Presumably he was waiting for permission to sit, so I looked at him from over the newspaper and nodded in affirmation.
 It was too early for company, especially a stranger.
 But, eh, it was also too early for confrontation.

 Mary Mary responded quickly to my raised hand and soon the fellow was sipping from a steaming black coffee.
 He had the look of a four sugar packet guy and cream spilled here and there on the table.
-I was relieved he was not that fellow and told him breakfast would be my treat.
-His indifferent reaction suggested, perhaps, that was a foregone conclusion.
+I was relieved to learn he was not that fellow and told him breakfast would be my treat.
+His indifferent reaction suggested that had been a foregone conclusion.

 My eggs were scrambled soft and his were over hard with extra picante sauce.
 Some people need proof that their food is cooked dead, so when he took a fork to the eggs it reminded me of a soldier bayoneting a fallen enemy.
 He got to the refried beans last, spooning them into his mouth while wiping the plate with a flour tortilla.